Emmett Kelly Jr.: Personal life

 After his discharge from the military, he married and raised five children.
 He worked at a variety of jobs, in various locations, before settling down in Peru, Ind.
 He worked as a brakeman with the Chesapeake & Ohio Railroad, struggling on $134 every two weeks.

 Kelly continued touring, despite his wife's pleas.
 Their marriage eventually ended in a divorce in the '60s.
 His wife said that his character Willie had taken over her husband.
-Not long after he went on the road with Willie, his son, Paul Anthony Kelly, lost a leg in a train accident.
+Not long after he went on the road with Willie, his son, Paul Anthony Kelly, lost an arm in a train accident.
 Kelly Jr. heard of the accident and came home, but after a brief visit departed, saying "Willie’s got itchy feet."

+He married his second wife, Nancy Jean Hanns of Hartford City, Indiana, on July 10, 1978, while in Philadelphia.
+They exchanged their vows while both were seated on the back of an elephant.
+Nancy later became the ringmaster for Emmett's one-ring circus.

 Death

 Kelly died November 29, 2006, in Sierra Vista, Arizona at the Sierra Vista Regional Health Center which is near his home in Tombstone, Arizona.
 His family, friends, and The Arizona Rangers were at his bedside when he died.
 He was 82.

 A US Navy veteran of World War II, Kelly was interred at the Southern Arizona Veterans' Memorial Cemetery in Sierra Vista, Cochise County, Arizona.